Manage motion and widget animation with MotionLayout

 Additional MotionLayout attributes

-In addition to the attributes in the example above, MotionLayout has other attributes that you might want to specify:
+In addition to the attributes in the preceding example, MotionLayout has other attributes you might want to specify:

 • app:showPaths="boolean" indicates whether to show the motion paths as the motion is running.
 The default value for this attribute is false.